BlockChainIdentityVault/confirm-iOS-SDK/README.md

 }
 ```

 With facial match enabled, the selfie capture view will be appended to the capture workflow, and the `ConfirmPayload` will include the facial image required for `ConfirmSubmit` to execute the facial match request.
+In addition, the inclusion of the facial data in the `ConfirmPayload` object will result in the facial match request being automatically triggered when using `ConfirmSubmit`.

 ### Submit to Confirm.io's API